JeroenGar/jagua-rs/README.md

 This project began development at the CODeS research group of [NUMA - KU Leuven](https://numa.cs.kuleuven.be/) and was funded by [Research Foundation - Flanders (FWO)](https://www.fwo.be/en/) (grant number: 1S71222N) until October 2025.

 Since then, I have continued the development and maintenance of the project independently.
-If you find Sparrow useful and would like to support its continued development and maintenance, you can do so through [GitHub Sponsors](https://github.com/sponsors/JeroenGar) or [Buy Me a Coffee](https://buymeacoffee.com/jeroengards).
+If you find `jagua-rs` useful and would like to support its continued development and maintenance, you can do so through [GitHub Sponsors](https://github.com/sponsors/JeroenGar) or [Buy Me a Coffee](https://buymeacoffee.com/jeroengards).